AdamAntinoo/neocom-infinity/ProjectControl/PROJECT.REQUIREMENTS.md

 * ***[STORY-NIF]*** Create a Render for the different categories.
 * ***[STORY-NIF]*** Add Category expansion/collapse.
 * ***[STORY-NIB]*** Review the access to Market Data and see if we can use the same endpoint to retrieve the data.
+* [STORY-NIF] Store Processed Blueprint data on Redis on a serialization compatible with NIN.
+* [STORY-NIN] Using Redis from other architecture elements requires that the Redis database content be compatible (JSON).

 * [STORY-PROJECT] Make EsiType compatible between the NIB and NIF implementations.
 * [STORY-NIN] Move the endpoint to retrieve Processed Blueprints from NIB.
 Leave the creation process at NIB.